fieserWolF/convertron3000/README.md

 * thanks to [Green/ATW](http://csdb.dk/scener/?id=20695) for spontaneously naming Convertron3000 :)
 * thanks to people on [csdb.dk](http://csdb.dk/release/?id=155606) for commenting and giving ideas how to improve
+* thanks to Henrik Blidh for his hitherdither library [https://github.com/hbldh/hitherdither](https://github.com/hbldh/hitherdither) which I use
 # Getting Started

 Convertron3000 comes in two flavors:

-- standalone executable for 64-bit systems Linux, MacOS/Darwin and Windows
+- standalone executable for 64-bit systems Linux, MacOS/Darwin and Windows (see [releases](https://github.com/fieserWolF/convertron3000/releases))
 - Python3 script

 ## Run the standalone executable

-Just download your bundle and enjoy.
+Just download your bundle at [releases](https://github.com/fieserWolF/convertron3000/releases) and enjoy.
 Keep in mind that only 64bit systems are supported as I could not find a 32bit system to generate the bundle.

 ### Note for Windows users